devops329/devops/instruction/deliverable9Logging/deliverable9Logging.md

 If you are using the code provided in the previous example, you should be able to call the `logger.log` method from a central place in the `database.js` file.
 Try to centralize the logging as much as possible so that you don't have logging code scattered all over the place.

-Consider modifying the `DB.query` function to handle all of the database logging.
+Consider modifying the `DB.query` function to handle all the database logging.

 ### Simulating traffic